 Buy now, pay later payments typically require the consumer to use a payment card that will be charged 25% of the total price at the time of transaction and three other installments of 25% each every two weeks.
 Most BNPL providers allow credit and debit cards.
 Installment payment provider Klarna AB says between 80% to 85% of its transactions are made with debit cards.
 Australia-based Afterpay Ltd. says 90% of its transactions are made with debit cards.

 Still, observers suggest CapOne’s move may be a wise one.
-“Capital One’s strategy … is a sound credit move because it stops refinancing prior debt,” Riley says.
+“Capital One’s strategy … is a sound credit move because it stops refinancing prior debt,” says Brian Riley, director of credit advisory services at Mercator Advisory Group.
 “There are several issues with the BNPL model which come into play.”
 He points out that it can be an easy, and sometimes too easy, credit extension.
 There is a lack of clarity on disclosures, as fintechs like BNPL providers are less regulated than banks.
 Third, there is limited testing of “ability to repay” standards.

 “The market does fit a need,” Riley says, “however, the concern is that lending is not bank-grade.”